Using Electrical Cardioversion for Atrial Fibrillation

 If external cardioversion fails, then internal cardioversion may be done and involves delivering the jolt of energy through catheters inside the heart.

 Once you wake up following the electrical cardioversion, you can go home, but will need to have someone drive you.
-For a few days following the procedure, you may find that your chest is tender.
+For a few days following the procedure, you may find that your chest is tender or your skin may have red patches.

-After the electrical cardioversion, you will be on a rhythm control medication to keep the heart in normal sinus rhythm.
-You will also remain on an anticoagulant, such as warfarin or Coumadin®, to prevent blood clots.
+After the electrical cardioversion, you may be on an antiarrhythmic drug, a rhythm control medication that should keep the heart in normal sinus rhythm.
+You will also remain on an anticoagulant to prevent blood clots.

 Risks from Electrical Cardioversion